Why Hire A Birth Doula?

 What About My Partner?

-Unless your significant other is a Midwife or OB/GYN, he or she isn’t going to know nearly as much about the birth process as your Doula.
+Unless your significant other is a health care professional, they aren't going to know nearly as much about the birth process as your Doula.
 Even if it’s your second or third time having a baby, there will likely come a time when your partner will probably feel overwhelmed.
-Your Doula is there to guide both of you through the process.
+Your Doula is there with experience to guide both of you through the process.
 She can suggest specific ways your partner can help you, while respecting the intimacy of your experience together.
-Your Doula is there if your partner needs to take a quick bathroom or meal break and not feel guilty leaving.
-If it's a long labour maybe the partner needs to take a quick nap in the labour lounge or go grab a coffee and stretch their legs.
-If baby needs a little extra care after delivery, your partner can go with baby and your Doula can stay with you to comfort you and help you get updates and information about your baby.
-A Doula adds to the experience for a partner in so many ways!
+With Doulas there, your partner can take a quick bathroom or meal break guilty free.
+If it's a long labour maybe the partner needs to take a quick nap or grab a coffee and stretch their legs.
+If baby needs a little extra care after delivery, your partner can go with baby and your Doula can stay to comfort and care for your needs while gathering and providing updates.
+Doulas add to the birthing experience, and support the family in so many ways!

 Will My Doula Help During Pregnancy?

 Yes!
 Expecting moms can lean on their Doulas for emotional support and valuable information and advice in the weeks leading up to the birth.
 This can be particularly helpful for first-time moms, uncertain about how to differentiate between, say, Braxton Hicks contractions and the real thing?
 Or if your water broke, a Doula might suggested you eat before heading to the hospital since it might be a while before you meet your baby.
 If you are crampy or have a headache a Doula might suggest you drink water and stay off your feet for a bit.
 In late pregnancy or early labour they can suggest breathing techniques, labour positions, comfort measures and things to try at home depending on what you are feeling.
 If you are suffering from a sore back, Doulas can suggest things that may help that.
 Doulas provide unlimited email, phone and text support through the duration of pregnancy too!